 Breeds: Bolognese and Maltese

 The Blogmalt, also known as a Molognese is a cross between the Bolognese and the Maltese.
 This tiny pup has a big personality!
 They are spunky and curious by nature.
-They love to explore, play and when they are tuckered out, just want to curl up in the lap of their loved one.
+They love to explore, play, and when they are tuckered out, just want to curl up in the lap of their loved ones.
 In fact, the Bologmalt has been climbing the charts in the designer dog world – and for good reason!

 The Bologmalt can be cautious of strangers if they are not introduced often to people outside of their family.
 Even still, they can sometimes remain suspicious of strangers and children – making them a better choice for adult-only families.
 Any Bologmalt owner should be diligent in training and provide them with boundaries so they don’t become spoiled and dominant.
 Overall, they are an extremely loving and devoted companion.

-Breeds: Cavalier King Charles and Maltese
+Breeds: Cavalier King Charles Spaniel and Maltese

 The Cav-A-Malt is an affectionate hybrid and the result of breeding a Cavalier King Charles Spaniel and a Maltese.
 They are a lively breed with moderate energy levels and average exercise requirements.
 This little dog is certainly not short on intelligence or bravery.
 They should be trained only using positive reinforcement techniques, as they are sensitive pups.
 This will help make sure they will keep you smiling with their joyful personalities.

 The Cav-A-Malt should not be left unsupervised with small children who may accidentally play too rough.
 They have a delicate bone structure and can be easily injured without much force.
 The Cav-A-Malt is a very adaptable companion and thrives in apartment settings as long as they are given plenty of affection.
 With a breed this cute, that shouldn’t be difficult!